mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

   - **Collapsing Icicles:** At initiative 20, a 10-foot radius area must succeed on a DC 14 Dexterity saving throw or take 2d8 cold damage.

 **Narrator Cue:**
 *"Ah, the final act!
-Will they emerge victorious, or will they spend eternity as lawn ornaments in the Coldheart Queen's garden?
+Will they emerge victorious, or will they spend eternity as lawn ornaments in the Coldheart King's garden?
 Place your bets now!"*

 ---